 Some organisations take a more structured approach to hybrid work, where employees choose one or two days a week for remote work.
 Alternatively, a workforce may be split between remote workers and on-site workers.
 The beauty of creating your own hybrid working model is that it offers so many different combinations, with complete flexibility to chop and change depending on your employees and business goals.
 Not to mention the wide range of benefits of hybrid working too.

-Hybrid Work Vs. Remote-First
+Hybrid Working Vs. Remote-First Models

 Hybrid work leaves the choice (in part) in the hands of employees, making both options easily available.
 Organizations that embrace hybrid work have both physical workplaces and the infrastructure for employees to work effectively and productively from anywhere.
 Sometimes at the drop of a hat!

-What Are The Different Types Of Hybrid Work?
+The Different Types Of Hybrid Working Models

 Because the hybrid work model is so flexible, there are many different variations.
 Which one an organisation runs with is dependent on the needs of the business, the preferences of staff, and (of course) day-to-day operational requirements.